Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Finding product-market fit

-Identifying the right business model
+Choosing the right business model

 A table illustrating peer-to-peer marketplace challenges and solutions

-Building trust
+Building trust on both sides

-At first, the idea of sleeping in a stranger’s apartment seemed terrifying.
-But now, millions of people stay in Airbnbs across the globe every night.
 As consumers, we implicitly trust the brands we know.
-But as a new business, you won’t have that level of brand strength; it’s something that needs to be built over time.
-Fortunately, there are strategies you can employ to build marketplace trust
+As a new business, you won’t have that level of brand strength; trust is built over time.
+Fortunately, there are many proven strategies for building marketplace trust

 Essential features for peer-to-peer marketplaces

-P2P sites demand a distinct set of features compared to other eCommerce businesses.
+P2P sites demand a distinct set of features compared to other e-commerce businesses.
 That's why generic online store builders like Shopify, Magento, or WooCommerce rarely work for marketplaces.
 And developing a peer-to-peer marketplace from scratch can set you back several months and tens of thousands of dollars.

-The good news is that the essential marketplace website features form a solid foundation for your business – whether your idea is about peer-to-peer rentals, products, or services.
+The good news is that the essential marketplace website features form a solid foundation for your business, whether your idea is about peer-to-peer rentals, products, or services.
 That's why dedicated marketplace builders can offer an affordable way to get started.

 • User profiles